Your doctor might recommend a wait-and-see (watchful waiting) approach if:

 - Pain during erections is mild

-A number of oral medications have been tried to treat Peyronie's disease, but they don't appear to be as effective as surgery.
+A number of oral medications have been tried to treat Peyronie's disease, but they have not been shown to be effective consistently and are not as effective as surgery.

-- Verapamil.
+Verapamil.
 This is a drug normally used to treat high blood pressure.
-It appears to disrupt the production of collagen, a protein that appears to be a key factor in the formation of Peyronie's disease scar tissue.
+It appears to disrupt the production of collagen, a protein that might be a key factor in the formation of Peyronie's disease scar tissue.

-Your doctor may suggest surgery if the deformity of your penis is severe or prevents you from having sex.
-Surgery usually isn't recommended until the curvature of your penis stops increasing, and your erections have been pain-free for at least six months.
+Your doctor might suggest surgery if the deformity of your penis is severe, sufficiently bothersome, or prevents you from having sex.
+Surgery usually isn't recommended until the curvature of your penis stops increasing.

 Common surgical methods include: